Glossary of Terms

 - AKA: Ex

 - An Extraordinary Ability is an unusual ability that does not rely on magic to function, relying on a creature's own innate power to activate it.
 They are not something that just anyone can do or even learn to do without extensive training.
 They can produce a wide variety of effects, though perhaps not so wide as those effects possible with spells, spell-like abilities, or supernatural abilities.
-They can be passive, always-on, type of effects, or activated with an action of some kind.
+They can be passive, always-on, types of effects, or activated with an action of some kind.
 They can produce an instant benefit, or have an ongoing effect.
 Refer to the ability's description for details.

 - Extraordinary abilities are non-magical in nature, and as such are not affected by, and continue to operate, in the absence of magic, such as from an Antimagic Field (Sorcerer/Wizard Spell).
 Similarly, Spell Resistance (SR) provides no defense against them.
 Finally, unless specifically stated otherwise in the ability's description, activating an extraordinary ability does not provoke attacks of opportunity from threatening enemies.